CytopiaTeam/Cytopia/README.md

 Cytopia is a free, open source retro pixel-art city building game with a big focus on mods.
 It’s based on a custom isometric rendering engine based on SDL2.

+Visit our Projects website at <https://www.cytopia.net>
+Or our community page for Dev Blogs and our forum <https://community.cytopia.net>

 Current Key Features:
 - Custom UI System, based on JSON.
 Highly moddable
 - SDL2 based rendering engine written in C++